sterms/LRUCache/README.md

 # LRUCache
-C# Implementation of a Least Recently Used Cache that accept generic Key and Value types.
+C# Implementation of a Least Recently Used Cache that accepts generic Key and Value types.

 Please credit the author, me, Steve.